Facing backlash on killings, Duterte to find solace in Asean

 Once a government prosecutor who fought outlaws and insurgents, Duterte became a longtime mayor of southern Davao city, where he received a nickname for his deadly anti-crime campaign — “Duterte Harry,” after Clint Eastwood’s Dirty Harry movie character.
 Since becoming president last June, his crackdown on suspected drug dealers and users has left nearly 2,800 people dead purportedly in gunbattles with police.
 Another 6,000 deaths are being investigated.

 The mounting killings prompted a Filipino lawyer to submit documents to the International Criminal Court in The Hague on Monday, which he said contained evidence of crimes against humanity against Duterte.
-The president’s aides dismissed the move as black propaganda, along with an impeachment complaint, which has little chance of advancing in a Congress dominated by Duterte’s allies.
+The President’s aides dismissed the move as black propaganda, along with an impeachment complaint, which has little chance of advancing in a Congress dominated by Duterte’s allies.

 Asean has long been hamstrung by the diversity of its members along with its policies of noninterference and making decisions by consensus.
 That has allowed leaders like Hun Sen of Cambodia, Thailand’s coup leader-turned-premier Prayuth Chan-ocha, the one-party Communist rulers of Laos and Vietnam, and the generals who once ruled Myanmar to attain regional legitimacy and defy the call for democratic governance.